MicrosoftDocs/power-platform/power-virtual-agents/authoring-topic-management.md

 When a topic is **Off**, it will *not* trigger at all.
 This means that if its trigger phrases are used in a bot conversation, it will not trigger, just as if the topic doesn't exist.
 An **Off** topic will also not be redirected to, even if another topic has specified that it should be.

 When a bot is published, all topics (**On** or **Off**) will be published, but the **Off** topics will not trigger.
-The topics will also not trigger on the channels that the bot is publised to, and the topics will not trigger in the test bot.
+The topics will also not trigger on the channels that the bot is published to, and the topics will not trigger in the test bot.

 >[!TIP]
 >Turning a topic to **Off** allows you to work on a particular topic and leave it in a draft state while publishing changes to other topics that are ready to go live.